ethereum/execution-apis/src/engine/cancun.md

 3. Client software **MUST** return `-38005: Unsupported fork` error if the `payloadAttributes` is set and the `payloadAttributes.timestamp` does not fall within the time frame of the Cancun fork.

+4. Client software **MUST** return `-38003: Invalid payload attributes` if the `payloadAttributes.timestamp` is less or equal to the timestamp of a block referenced by `forkchoiceState.headBlockHash`.

 ### engine_getPayloadV3

 The response of this method is extended with [`BlobsBundleV1`](#blobsbundlev1) containing the blobs, their respective KZG commitments